-- (a) Quotations must be obtained from at least three different providers preferably from, but not limited to, providers whose names appear on the list of accredited prospective providers of the municipality or the CSD, provided that if quotations are obtained from providers who are not so listed, such providers must meet the listing criteria set out in paragraph 15(2) of this Policy; - (b) Following are possible examples of not being in a position to obtain three written or verbal quotations namely: - I. Publication of official and legal notices as well as advertisements in the media - II.
-Disciplinary hearings, training events, courses, seminars, membership fees, Doctor consultations, medical specialists, local travel agencies, accommodation, subscriptions, tow-in services, service agents, franking machine postage, library books, books, alarms, advertisements, motivational speakers, security services or as determined by the Manager: Expenditure & SCM. - III.
-In the event of a strip and quote or adhoc repairs to plant, equipment and machinery where it is not possible to ascertain the nature or extent of the work required in order to call for quotations.
+- Quotations must be obtained from at least three different providers preferably from, but not limited to, providers whose names appear on the list of accredited prospective providers of the municipality or of the CSD, provided that if quotations are obtained from providers who are not so listed, such providers must meet the listing criteria set out in paragraph 14(2) of this Policy; - (b) Following are possible examples of not being in a position to obtain three written or verbal quotations namely:-

-- (c) To the extent feasible, providers must be requested to submit such quotations in writing; - ((d) If it is not possible to obtain at least three quotations, the reasons for such inability must be recorded on the invitation to submit quotations and reported quarterly to the chief financial officer; - (d) The designated officer must record the names of the potential providers requested to provide quotations with their quoted prices; and - (e) If a quotation was submitted verbally, the order may be placed only against written confirmation of the price and conditions of supply by the selected provider within the period stipulated in the invitation to submit quotations.
+- i.
+Publication of official and legal notices as well as advertisements in the media - ii.
+Disciplinary hearings, training events, courses, seminars, membership fees, Doctor consultations, medical specialists, local travel agencies, accommodation, subscription, tow in services, services agents, franking machine postage, library books, books, monitoring of alarms, advertisements, motivational speakers, Artists, subscription fees, security services in case of emergency or as determined by the Manager: Expenditure & SCM. - iii.
+In the event of a strip and quote or adhoc repairs to plant, equipment and machinery where it is not possible to ascertain the nature or extent of the work required in order to call for quotations, authorised by the relevant Director. - (c) To the extent feasible, providers must be requested to submit such quotations in writing; - ((d) If it is not possible to obtain at least three quotations, the reasons for such inability must be recorded on the invitation to submit quotations and reported quarterly to the chief financial officer: - (d) The designated officer must record the names of the potential providers requested to provide quotations with their quoted prices; and - (f) If a quotation was submitted verbally, the order may be placed only against written confirmation of the price and conditions of supply by the selected provider within the period stipulated in the invitation to submit quotations. - (g) Quotations can be sourced online from the internet, if the Supplier is registered on the Central Database of National Treasury, as long as the Supplier meets all the requirements.